Minutiae and Level 1-2-3 Detail: Galton Features, Pores, Edges

 Level 3 detail is the finest scale: the position of individual sweat pores along a ridge crest, the precise contour of a ridge's lateral edges (the incipient edges visible in high-resolution prints), and any micro-features such as incomplete incipient ridges, ridge pores, and scars.
 Level 3 detail is only reliably interpretable from high-quality prints, typically inked rolled cards scanned at 1000 pixels per inch or above, or high-quality latent prints recovered from smooth non-porous surfaces.
 In casework, Level 3 features supplement Level 2 comparisons when the two compete at the boundary of a sufficiency determination, rather than substituting for Level 2.

-The classical Galton minutia types, as used in contemporary forensic examination and in the encoding conventions of major AFIS platforms (FBI's NGI, Interpol's fingerprint database, the UK's IDENT1, India's NAFIS), include the following categories.
+The classical Galton minutia types are used in contemporary forensic examination and in the encoding conventions of major AFIS platforms (FBI's NGI, Interpol's fingerprint database, the UK's IDENT1, India's NAFIS):

 Level 3 features are friction ridge features that are visible only at magnification and only in high-quality prints.
 They include three primary categories.